-If you want to learn how to invest in mutual funds, fortunately, there's only a handful of key points to know before you get started.
-Although mutual funds are used by investment advisors and professional money managers all over the world, mutual funds can be the best investment types for beginners because they are diversified and straightforward, which means investors of all kinds can be successful without a lot of skill, time or money.
+Fortunately, if you want to learn how to invest in mutual funds, there's only a handful of key points to know before you get started.
+Although mutual funds are used by investment advisors and professional money managers all over the world, mutual funds can be the best investment type for beginners, because they are diversified and straightforward, which means that investors of all kinds can be successful without a lot of skill, time, or money.

 How Mutual Funds Work